tg-sec/dvna/Task_Report/docs/deploying_report.md

 ## Installing `MkDocs`

 I installed `MkDocs` with the command `'pip install mkdocs'` as mentioned in the official [documentation](https://www.mkdocs.org/#installation).
-I just referred to the 'Installing MkDocs' section under 'Manual Installation' as the rest of the steps were not required in the context of the task/problem statement.
+I only referred to the 'Installing MkDocs' section under 'Manual Installation' as rest of the steps were not required in the context of the task/problem statement.

 ## Selecting a Theme